Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

           parameter.
             * Type: [Proposition](#proposition)
             * Optional: yes
-            * Default: If the asset class is new for the specified account, then the default is a proposition that allows the account to mint additional quantities of the asset.
-If the asset class already exists for the specified account, then the default is the previously specified minting proposition.
+            * Default: If the asset label is new for the specified account, then the default is a proposition that allows the account to mint additional quantities of the asset.
+If the asset label already exists for the specified account, then the default is the previously specified minting proposition.
         * ``` fee ``` \
           the number of nano-polys that will be paid for minting.